 I’ll have you know that there has been snow falling in the northwestern part of the USA already.
-In 2016, Montana and Colorado had measurable snow in October, no less.
-Also in 2016, in mid-November, Minnesota had so much of the white stuff that there were cars and trucks stuck on the roads for a while.
+In 2018, the northwest received over 400 inches of the white stuff, with the midwest getting pounded often enough that there were cars and trucks stuck on the roads for a while.

 I never think about being prepared to get stuck for hours because I live in one of the most densely populated areas of the country.
 If traffic stops for any length of time, people have been known to get out of their cars, leave them on the highway and walk to the houses close by.
 That can cause a LOT of headaches when snow plows come through during the blizzards.

 But, it’s not an option to leave the car in the middle of no place during a blizzard when you might be miles away from help.
 It’s usually warmer inside the car, plus it’s a shelter until help does arrive.

 What do you do when you get caught traveling to a vacation spot or a storm moves in more quickly than the weatherman predicted?
 It is possible to die if help is a long time coming or your car gets buried in snow, so how do you avoid that?

 To borrow a phrase from the Boy Scouts, Be Prepared.

 If the weatherman isn’t sure about the path of the storm and you need to get somewhere a couple of hours away, follow these tips:

 If the storm hits unexpectedly while you are on the road and you can no longer see to drive (or the roads are hazardous) stop the car and pull over if you can.

 Be smart about it and travel safely this winter.
 Better yet – stay off the roads until they are clear.